Generalized Spectral Coarsening: Method

-\paragraph{Dealing with harmonic subspaces} For $L_k, k>0$, the harmonic portion of the spectrum is non-trivial and encodes salient information about nontrivial cycles called \emph{homology generators} (see Section~\ref{sec:background}).
-It is often desirable to preserve these eigenvectors, which would otherwise be annhilated by virtue of being scaled by their coresponding zero eigenvalue.
-To adjust for this, in practice we use modified eigenvalues $\tilde{S}=\mathbb{I}+S$ for all experiments in Section~\ref{sec:eval}.
+\paragraph{Terms of the Hodge Laplacian} Due to the interplay of spectra of $L_k$ and $L_{k+1}$ discussed in Section~\ref{subsec:hodgeLapls}, constraints on Laplacians for multiple $k$ can potentially introduce `spectral conflicts'.
+We avoid this by considering only the $L_k^\text{up}$ components of the chosen Laplacians for each $k$.
+For wide spectral bands and appropriate choice of $k$, the spectral region of interest will be a subspace of the spectrum of $L_k^\text{up}$ and thus preserved.

+\paragraph{Building coarsening matrices $P_k$} During contraction, let $z$ be the index of a contracted simplex in $K$, $t$ be the index of the target simplex in $\hat{K}$ and $|\phi|$ bet the cardinality of the candidate family being contracted. $P_k$ is then a simplicial map $K_k\rightarrow\hat{K}_k$ where every $k-$simplex of $K$ maps to a valid simplex of $\hat{K}$, or to zero.
+For consistency, it is required that $\hat{\vartheta}_kP_k = P_{k-1}\vartheta_k$.
+To satisfy desirable spectral approximation guarantees~\cite{loukas2019graph} and for $P^+=P^TD^{-2}$ to hold, we set the elements of each contraction set as $P_{t,z}=\frac{1}{|\phi|}$, for all $z\in \phi$, where $\phi\mapsto t$.
+We resolve the ambiguity of the choice of target simplex by consistently selecting the target simplex based on its index.~e.g.~for edge contractions, both vertices are merged into one with the smaller index.

-\paragraph{Choosing candidate families} Our algorithm allows any possible choice for combinations of simplices $\Phi$ to be contracted to a point.
-We tested our method with various candidate families: edges (pairs of vertices), faces (triplets of vertices) and more general vertex neighborhoods consisting of closed-stars.
-Larger contraction sets lead to aggressive coarsening, and lead to larger spectral error.
-To evaluate and compare approximation quality with related work (which are restricted to edge collapses) we limit our presentation of results in Section~\ref{sec:eval} to candidate families consisting of edges.
+\paragraph{Choosing candidate families $\Phi$} Our algorithm is agnostic of the choice of combinations of simplices $\Phi$ to be contracted.
+We tested with various candidate families: edges (pairs of vertices), faces (triplets of vertices) and more general vertex neighborhoods consisting of closed-stars.
+Larger contraction sets result in aggressive coarsening at each iteration which leads to larger spectral error.
+All results in this paper use only edge collapses.
+This also simplifies comparison to related work (which are restricted to edge collapses).